Home

 The first time I went to Church was a Sunday morning,

-From what I've heard I'd likely find I'd spend the whole time yawning.
+From what I've heard I'd likely find I would spend the whole time yawning.

 At 18 years of age or so I thought I knew it all,